Open Burning Season and Provincial Regulations

 - The yard waste drop off program is available at the Glenmore landfill and Westside Residential Waste Disposal and Recycling Centre (Asquith Road in West Kelowna).
 Fees apply.
 When transporting loads for disposal, please make sure they are covered.
 Please visit rdco.com/recycle, email firstname.lastname@example.org or call the Regional Waste Reduction Office at 250-469-6250 for more information.

-- Starting this year the bi-weekly curbside yard waste collection program runs an extra month through December.
+- The bi-weekly curbside yard waste collection program runs March 1 through December.
 Please only place leaves, grass, pine needles and small pruning’s inside the yard waste cart with the green lid closed.
 Consult your Living Greener Calendar or contact the Regional Waste Reduction Office at 250 469-6250 or email@example.com.

 - Air Curtain Burning uses forced air to burn wood faster and with less smoke.
 Contact your local Fire Department to learn more about forced air incineration options for agricultural or land clearing wood waste